hasura/comment-progress/README.md

 ## Contributing

-Contributions are welcomed :pray: Please [open an issue](https://github.com/hasura/comment-progress/issues/new) before working on something big or breaking.
+Contributions are welcome :pray: Please [open an issue](https://github.com/hasura/comment-progress/issues/new) before working on something big or breaking.

 After making changes to the source code, you will need to perform a packaging step manually by doing the following.